ianMontesclaros/mapty/README.md

 # Mapty

-Mapty is a VanillaJS application that integrates geolocation functionality to allow users to track and visualize their running and cycling workouts on an interactive map.
+Mapty is a VanillaJS application that integrates geolocation functionality to allow users to track and visualize their workouts on an interactive map.

 https://mapty-ianmontesclaros.netlify.app/